Leadership Cheyenne County

 - The class will be required to complete a group volunteer project to the betterment of Cheyenne County.

-- In February, the class will travel to Lincoln to visit the legislature.
+- During the duration of the class you will travel to Lincoln to visit the legislature.
 This will involve an overnight stay.

 - Graduation will occur in June.